syslock/sozphobine/readme.md

 ## Development

 It imports!
 Syntactically, to the interpreter, it looks fine.
-So far, I've fix the handling and raising of exceptions to be Python 3 compatible.
-As well as few other small Python 2->3 hiccups.
+So far, I've fix the handling and raising of exceptions to be Python 3 compatible, as well as few other small Python 2->3 hiccups.
 What else works?
 Who knows, hopefully a things don't take too much effort to patch up as I hack away at the project.

 ## This project sucks!